checkedc/checkedc-clang/docs/checkedc/Setup-and-Build.md

 ### On UNIX

-Change to your build directory and just run `make`:
+Change to your build directory and build `clang`:

-	make -j nnn

-where `nnn` is replaced by the number of CPU cores that your computer has.

-For subsequent builds, you can just build `clang`:

 	make -j nnn clang